KelvinCrag/Optimizer/README.md

 6. What can I expect from the Optimization measures?
 > Better battery life and performance.
 Idle drain would be reduced to minimal.

+## Troubleshooting

+You might get some errors like **unrecognised device** and some other follow up errors if you haven’t used USB debugging before.

+To avoid this, make sure you accept **USB debugging authorization** when it pops up in your device.
+You can also choose to tick **always allow authorization from this computer** to avoid the stress of always accepting when you feel like running this script (optimizing) or others.

 Note : You can also do this optimization; after clean flash, after complete restore app from titanium backup/migrate or from Google (Play Store).